WLWV District Complaint Process (Policy KL-AR)

 Public Complaint Form

 Students, parents, or members of the public may submit a formal complaint in writing to the West Linn-Wilsonville School District at any time during the complaint process.
 Formal complaints should be designated as such and written in the form of an email, letter, or complaint form.
-Formal complaints shall be submitted to the District Office, Attn: Kelly Douglas, where they will be directed to the appropriate administrator to handle.
+Formal complaints shall be submitted to the District Office, Attn: Kelly Douglas Director of the Superintendent's Office where they will be directed to the appropriate administrator to handle.
 Formal complaints will be handled and resolved as close to their origin as possible, following the Complaint Process Channel outlined above.